-According to the document, the world-first study will focus specifically on patients with a diagnostically ambivalent PSA score between 4-20ng/mL – commonly referred to as the “diagnostic grey zone” (more here) – and a previous suspicion of the disease.
+According to the document, the study will focus specifically on patients with a diagnostically ambivalent PSA score between 4-20ng/mL – commonly referred to as the “diagnostic grey zone” (more here) – and a previous suspicion of the disease.

 To compare the performance of X-ZELL Prostate™ to existing diagnostic tools, all patients are set to undergo a standard, random prostate biopsy, and in selected cases a super-saturated prostate biopsy.
-Blood samples from all patients included will also take a reference blood test, such as the US FDA-approved Prostate Health Index (PHI) test.
+Blood samples from all patients included will also take a reference blood test, such as the FDA-approved Prostate Health Index (PHI) test.

 The results of all biopsies and reference tests will remain classified until all testing has been concluded and all X-ZELL results have been reported.

 According to NUH and X-ZELL, the intention of the study is to determine the suitability of X-ZELL Prostate™ as a non-invasive method to detect clinically significant prostate cancer early – especially in cases where ambiguous PSA readings could otherwise lead to unnecessary tissue biopsies.

 “A successful study would therefore validate the clinical utility of X-ZELL Prostate™ as a non-invasive, pain-free early detection tool and pave the way for the test’s commercial rollout in the ASEAN region,” the LOI confirmed.